Skip to main content

 You can include up to five letters of support, with each letter not exceeding one A4 page.

-The apartment is in a security building within walking distance from Roma Trastevere train station, and close to the River Tiber.
-A short distance away is the old district of Trastevere, which alongside its historic significance, boasts some of the best pizzerias and bars in Rome.
+The BR Whiting studio is situated near the River Tiber and within walking distance from the Roma Trastevere train station and the old district of Trastevere, which alongside its historic significance, boasts some of the best pizzerias and bars in Rome.

 The BR Whiting studio is not wheelchair accessible and has limited flexibility regarding physical access needs.
 A guide dog, and/or a carer could accompany the artist for the residency, as the living quarters can accommodate two people.